 Walk the merger agreement top to bottom and the gap repeats.

 The retention mechanism.
-Key-person retention is tied to the seat, not the artifact.
+Key-person retention is tied to the seat, not the AI application layer.
 Earn-out milestones are calibrated to revenue, not to layer transfer.
 Non-compete carve-outs were drafted to protect customer relationships, not configurations on third-party platforms.

 The post-closing claims framework.
 Survival periods, baskets, caps, and indemnity scope are tuned to the assets the merger agreement represents.
 The escrow releases on a calendar that does not contemplate the layer’s drift, the embeddings’ degradation, or the platform’s terms changing under the buyer’s feet.